 Pennsylvania's mask mandate was rescinded June 28, 2021.
 The state Department of Health recommends that Pennsylvanians follow CDC face-covering guidelines.

 Philadelphia reinstated an indoor mask order April 18 as rising COVID-19 case counts triggered a change in the city's response level, but the city's Department of Public Health lifted the mandate April 22, citing a leveling of case numbers and a drop in COVID hospitalizations.

 Learn more: Read the Pennsylvania health department's COVID-19 prevention guidance.

-Gov. Pedro Pierluisi lifted the territory's face-covering mandate March 10.
-The order, which had been in place since July 28, required people age 2 and over to mask up in public places indoors, regardless of vaccination status.
+Gov. Pedro Pierluisi lifted the territory's face-covering mandate for indoor public places March 10.
 Masking is still required in health care and long-term care facilities and recommended in indoor settings when the vaccination status of others present cannot be verified.

 Learn more: Read a statement from the governor's office on lifting the mask order (Spanish).

-Gov. Dan McKee's mask-or vaccine order expired Feb.
+Gov. Dan McKee's mask-or-vaccine order expired Feb.
 11. The rule, which had been in effect since Dec.
-20, mandated masking for all people ages 2 and over at indoor businesses and venues with a capacity of 250 or more and gives smaller public establishments an option to require either face-covering or proof of vaccination.
-Masking remains mandatory for staff in health care settings where people are treated for suspected or confirmed COVID-19 infections.
+20, mandated masking at large indoor businesses and venues but gave smaller establishments an option to require either face-covering or proof of vaccination.
+Face-covering remains mandatory for staff in health care settings where people are treated for suspected or confirmed COVID-19 infections.

 Learn more: Read Rhode Island's mask guidance.